-• When a vegetative lining can provide sufficient stability for the channel cross-section and at lower velocities of water (normally dependent on grade).
-This means that the channel slopes are generally less than 5 percent and space is available for a relatively large cross-section.

-- Typical uses include roadside ditches, channels at property boundaries, outlets for diversions, and other channels and drainage ditches in low areas. - Install channels to be vegetated before major earthwork and hydroseeded with a bonded fiber matrix (BFM).
+- When a vegetative lining can provide sufficient stability for the channel cross-section and at lower velocities of water (normally dependent on grade).
+This means that the channel slopes are generally less than 5 percent and space is available for a relatively large cross-section. - Typical uses include roadside ditches, channels at property boundaries, outlets for diversions, and other channels and drainage ditches in low areas. - Install channels to be vegetated before major earthwork and hydroseed with a bonded fiber matrix (BFM).
 The vegetation should be well established (i.e., 75 percent cover) before water is allowed to flow in the ditch.
 With channels that will have high flows, install erosion control blankets over the hydroseed.
-If vegetation cannot be established from seed before water is allowed in the ditch, install in the bottom of the ditch in lieu of hydromulch and blankets.
+(See WSDOT Standard Plan I-60.20-01) If vegetation cannot be established from seed before water is allowed in the ditch, install sod in the bottom of the ditch in lieu of hydromulch and blankets.

 - Locate the channel where it can conform to the topography and other features such as roads. - Locate them to use natural drainage systems to the greatest extent possible. - Avoid sharp changes in alignment or bends and changes in grade. - Do not reshape the landscape to fit the drainage channel. - The maximum design velocity shall be based on soil conditions, type of vegetation, and method of revegetation, but at no times shall velocity exceed 5 feet/second.
-The channel shall not be overtopped by the peak runoff from a 10-year, 24-hour storm, assuming a Type 1A rainfall distribution."
-Alternatively, use 1.6 times the 10-year, 1-hour flow indicated by an approved continuous runoff model to determine a flow rate which the channel must contain. - Where the grass-lined channel will also function as a permanent stormwater conveyance facility the channel must meet the conveyance requirements defined in Volume III, Chapter 3. - An established grass or vegetated lining is required before the channel can be used to convey stormwater, unless stabilized with nets or blankets. - If design velocity of a channel to be vegetated by seeding exceeds 2 ft/sec, a temporary channel liner is required.
-Geotextile or mulch protection such as straw or netting should be used to provide stability until the vegetation is fully established.
-See Figure 3.9.
+The channel shall not be overtopped by the peak runoff from a 10-year, 24-hour storm, assuming a Type 1A rainfall distribution.
+Alternatively, use 1.6 times the 10-year, 1-hour flow indicated by an approved continuous runoff model to determine a flow rate which the channel must contain.
+If a 15-minute (or less) time step is used, no correction factor is required. - Where the grass-lined channel will also function as a permanent stormwater conveyance facility the channel must meet the conveyance requirements defined in Volume III, Chapter 3. - An established grass or vegetated lining is required before the channel can be used to convey stormwater, unless stabilized with nets or blankets.

+• If design velocity of a channel to be vegetated by seeding exceeds 2 ft/sec, a temporary channel liner is required.
+Geotextile or mulch protection such as fiberglass roving or straw and netting should be used to provide stability until the vegetation is fully established.
+See Figure 3.10.